 The Computer Engineering Department is a place from which industry continues to seek new hires; they value our students’ technical expertise, and, of equal importance, seek out our students because of their diversity in body and voice, because of their ability to negotiate complexity and ambiguity, and because of their capacity, agency, and inclination for change.
 Our graduates pursue graduate studies and work in nonprofits and educational organizations in increasingly greater numbers.

 Computer engineers learn to integrate a variety of skills, knowledge, and expertise at the intersection of hardware and software.
-The Computer Engineering Program attracts people from diverse backgrounds, promotes a sense of support and inclusion, encourages whole person engagement and development, and nurtures reflective engineering practice.
+The Computer Engineering Department attracts people from diverse backgrounds, promotes a sense of support and inclusion, encourages whole person engagement and development, and nurtures reflective engineering practice.
 Our graduates are valued for their diversity in body and voice, their ability to negotiate complexity and ambiguity, and their capacity and agency to make a positive impact on society.

 Four educational objectives inspire alumni of the Cal Poly Computer Engineering program to excel professionally: